Chaska High School: Current facilities

-Each house has two stories and similar design.
-They are connected by one large hallway.
-This main hallway is a little less than one quarter mile long.
-There is also a South Wing of the high school, south of the main hallway, which holds the cafeteria and connects to the activities section of the school.
-Starting in 2012, the Green House was converted into the Family Learning Center, a pre-school setting.
-As of 2017, the Green House returned to a normal high school setting, holding mostly freshmen.

-Media center

-The Chaska High School media center is the school's library and technology center.
-It has four separate labs; two of which use Dell PCs and two which use Apple computers.
-The first floor consists of the library proper, as well as all PCs.
-Second floor houses the Apple computer labs, as well as Jumpstart studios, the semi-weekly school news program.
-The media center area also holds the copy room, tech support and all other IT services for the school.

 The South Wing

 This takes up about half the school's area.
-It consists of the band room, choir room, cafeteria, the auditorium, two gymnasiums, the weight room, locker rooms, workshops, additional classrooms, the activities office, athletic locker rooms, and other athletic-related areas.
+It consists of the band room, choir room, cafeteria, the auditorium, four gymnasiums, the weight room, locker rooms, workshops, additional classrooms, the activities office, athletic locker rooms, and other athletic-related areas.
 It is connected through the blue house and the media center.
 The cafeteria is one story with a high cone glass roof, but the athletic area is two stories.

 Activities

 Music

 Chaska High School has four choirs, three bands, and many extracurricular groups that offer a wide range of music styles and levels.
 The choirs are called Cantare, Vivace, Bel Canto, and Concert Choir; the bands are Concert Band, Symphonic Band, and Wind Symphony.

 Academic teams

 Chaska High School actively participates in several academic competitions, including Knowledge Bowl, Quiz Bowl, and Science Bowl.

 Chaska won the Minnesota State Knowledge Bowl Meet in 1992, 1993, 1995, 1997, 2003, 2009, and 2012.
 It also won the Minnesota High School Quiz Bowl League in 1992, 1993, 1999, 2000, 2003, 2004, and 2009.